Welcome to Quantum Science Group

 Our research group focuses on understanding quantum phenomena in engineered quantum systems and developing ways to make them useful for quantum technologies.
 Physical systems that we focus on include ion-traps, superconducting quantum circuits, and defects in solids.
 Our research interest lies at the interface of quantum information science, quantum optics, and condensed matter physics.

-- We are looking for a postdoctoral researcher to join Quantum Science Group at DKU.
-The candidate is expected to have expertise on quantum optics, open quantum systems, quantum many-body physics, and/or quantum information.
-If you are interested in, please send your CV to Prof. Hwang.
+- We have openings for postdoc positions (remote or on-site) to join the Quantum Science Group at DKU.
+The candidate is expected to have expertise in one of the following areas: theory of open quantum systems, theoretical quantum optics, statistical physics, or quantum information/technology.
+If you are interested, please send your CV to Prof. Hwang.

 - For DKU undergraduates, we have a number of projects for signature works and for independent research.
 Please contact Prof. Hwang for more information.